0xPoe/talks/a-sink.slide/slides.md

 As for the event sinks, we don't have any table information there.
 We just have some workers that handle writing the row changed events to the target system.

-Let's check out the code to see how we implemented this design.
+Let's check out the abstract of the new sink module.

 -->